Industry-leading solutions

 Read More

 The AMF guidelines were developed by Metro Vancouver in 2014 to create a standardized approach for municipalities in the region to monitor stormwater, assess the effectiveness of Integrated Stormwater Management Plans (ISMPs), and recommend adaptive management practices.
-We sampled water quality, sediment quality, and benthic invertebrate data was collected each year.
+We sampled water quality, sediment quality, and benthic invertebrate data each year.
 The AMF water quality program requires sampling during the dry season (between July and August) and wet season (between November and December).
 Each sample season is conducted over a 30-day period, with samples collected five times per season (distributed as evenly as possible throughout the 30-day period).
 The results of the assessments help the City and District of North Vancouver make informed decisions about their respective ISMPs.

 1Monitoring and Adaptive Management Framework for Stormwater.
 Integrated Liquid Waste and Resource Management.
 A Liquid Waste and Resource Management Plan for the Greater Vancouver Sewerage & Drainage District and Member Municipalities.
 September 2014.
 Metro Vancouver.